UBCAgroBot/jetson-ros-workspace/README.md

 #### How to open a pull request

-- Open the branch page in GitHub.
+- Open the branch page on GitHub.
 - Use the `contribute` button to open a PR (pull request).
 - Your code is ready to be reviewed and merged.
 Great work!